Say NO to Acorn

 Acorn Bioenergy, a company owned by Spanish investors, has applied to Buckinghamshire County Council to build an industrial-scale anaerobic digester plant on the B4011 between Long Crendon and Oakley.

-The villages of Chearsley, Chilton, Easington, Ickford, Long Crendon, Oakley, Shabbington, Worminghall and others will all be affected by this proposal.
+The villages of Chearsley, Chilton, Easington, Ickford, Long Crendon, Oakley, Shabbington, Worminghall, Cuddington, Brill and others will all be affected by this proposal.

 The proposed site is Hornage Farm, part of the Aubrey-Fletcher's Chilton Estate.